zjamal04/bootcamp-module-0/README.md

    You should now see a panel with a `Changes` tab and a `Repositories` tab.

 2. Switch to the `Repositories` tab.
-You should see a `gt-ios-bootcamp` repo.
+You should see a `bootcamp-module-0` repo.

 3. If not selected already, click the dropdown arrow to reveal repo details.

-4. Right/double click on the `module-0` item under `Branches` and click `Switch...`
-   _Note_: `module-0` and other branches may be under `Remotes`

-5. Now that you're in the module 0 branch, right/double click on the `Branches` item and select `New Branch from...`
+4. You should now see a couple more menu options.
+Right/double click on the `Branches` item and select `New Branch from...`

-6. Enter a name for the branch.
-We suggest `firstname-lastname-module0`.
+5. Enter a name for the branch.
+We suggest `github_username-edits` (replace `github_username` with your actual Github username)

-7. You should now be automatically switched to your newly created branch.
+6. You should now be automatically switched to your newly created branch.

 #### What you've accomplished so far: